 - Disaster risk management has been integrated nation-wide in all government offices.

 - Decision-making support tools are now in place, including a National Information Portal and a National Disaster Database.

 Who are the Decision Makers?

-As per well-established practice worldwide, in the Islamic Republic of Iran the Resident Coordinator, Mr. Gary Lewis, heads the UN system.
+As per well-established practice worldwide, in the Islamic Republic of Iran the UN Resident Coordinator, Mr. Gary Lewis, heads the UN system.
 In addition the incumbent also serves as the UNDP Resident Representative.
-UNDP Deputy Resident Representative, Mr. Balasubramaniam Murali, assists in this function and is responsible for day to day operations of UNDP Iran.
+UNDP Deputy Resident Representative, Ms. Anne Marie Sloth Carlsen assists in this function and is responsible for day to day operations of UNDP Iran.